JAMESMTL/snippets/bnx2x/proxmox/README-dkms.md

 What is Proxmox? see https://www.proxmox.com/en/proxmox-ve \
 What is DKMS (Dynamic Kernel Module Support)? see https://help.ubuntu.com/community/DKMS

-For the Proxmox bnx2x kernel build instruction via standard Proxmox build environment see: https://github.com/JAMESMTL/snippets/blob/master/bnx2x/proxmox/README.md
+For the Proxmox bnx2x kernel module build instruction via standard Proxmox build environment see: https://github.com/JAMESMTL/snippets/blob/master/bnx2x/proxmox/README.md

 <b>Note: I have literraly zero experience with Proxmox other than building the kernel module.
 I can't help anyone with any questions regarding configuration or running a proxmox host</b>